7 people found dead in Oklahoma were shot in the head in apparent murder-suicide, authorities say

 Their bodies were found in two groups on the large property where the McFaddens rented a home, Prentice said.

-One group that included Ivy, Brittany and Riley was found roughly a quarter mile from the home, he said.
-The bodies were roughly 100 to 150 yards apart in a scene that Prentice described as “staged.”
+One group that included Ivy, Brittany and Riley was found about a quarter-mile from the home, he said.
+The bodies were roughly 100 to 150 yards apart in a scene that Prentice described as "staged."
 He declined to elaborate.

-The other four were found in a heavily wooded part of the land, Prentice said.
+The four others were found in a heavily wooded part of the land, Prentice said.

 A possible motive remained unclear, he said.